 If the bat is game used, it may reflect dozens of other characteristics unique to the player, such as tape on the handle, pine tar, handle scoring to improve the grip, and a uniform number on the bat knob.
 Remnants of the game will be also found on the bat in the form of ball marks, seam impressions where you see the stitches from the baseball, cleat marks from where the player used the bat to loosen dirt from his spikes, rack marks showing the green paint of Fenway Park when the bat was placed in and then removed from the Fenway bat rack, batter's box dirt, blades of grass and, of course, the crack that ended its useful life.
 Game used bats connect you to the player and the game in a way few other collectibles can.

 Early on a goal was set, to collect a game used bat from every non-pitcher who had an at bat for the Red Sox from 1960 to the present.
-At last count, 504 players fit that definition, and the collection is less than 10 bats from completion.
+At last count, 522 players fit that definition, and the collection is 1 bat (the elusive Ken Poulsen) from completion.
 We are not a dealer and this is not a business.
-This is a private collection built by a Pennsylvania family with the primary goals of building a comprehensive collection of Red Sox game used bats from 1960 to the present, preserving baseball and Red Sox history, publicly exhibiting the collection for others to enjoy, and supporting charitable causes.
+This is a private collection built with the primary goals of building a comprehensive collection of Red Sox game used bats from 1960 to the present, preserving baseball and Red Sox history, publicly exhibiting the collection for others to enjoy, and supporting charitable causes.
 From Abad to Zupcic, the cup of coffee player has equal footing with the Hall of Famer.
-We are indebted to players and their families, dealers and fellow collectors who have made this collection possible as well as the nation's online yard sale, eBay.
+We are indebted to players and their families, the Red Sox, dealers and fellow collectors who have made this collection possible as well as the nation's online yard sale, eBay.

 Closing sports bars and sporting goods stores, as well as basements, barns and storage units have yielded their buried treasure over the years.
-We have now completed adding pictures of more than 500 different game used bats to the site and they can be found in the BAT COLLECTION section.
+Pictures of more than 600 different game used bats can be found in the BAT COLLECTION section.
 Some of the bats are incredibly rare and many are from players virtually forgotten by baseball history.
 We also have a growing collection of Red Sox game used catchers gear that can be found in the CATCHERS section.

 Admittedly, as with any collection, there are a few bats where a better exemplar would be a welcome addition, and the collection continues to grow with team autographed bats, bats from each of the Red Sox World Series years, and specialty bats from Mother's Day, All Star and playoff games.
 We are always looking to purchase Red Sox game used bats and catchers equipment, please visit the BUYING section.